LTU-RAI/lte-connect/README.md

 **Note:** If the installer gets stuck on wvdial, run: `sudo killall wvdialconf`

-Update the file `/etc/wvdial.conf` so it looks the same as the files in this repository. **NOTE:** Remember to set the correct pin of the SIM card, or disable the PIN on the SIM card and remove the PIN line from the config.
+Update the file `/etc/wvdial.conf` so it looks the same as the files in this repository.
+**NOTE:** Remember to set the correct pin of the SIM card, or disable the PIN on the SIM card and remove the PIN line from the config.
+It is recommended to remove the SIM pin as this removed the bound of which 4G modem to use on the drone.

 Add the following files at the following locations: